aestrella293/googleAssist/README.md

 - A Google account to link the project

 ## Getting approval from Google ##
+This process can be performed on the Raspberry Pi itself or on a seperate PC.
+The credentials would have to be moved onto the Pi itself later before continuing.

+***Step 1:*** Before anything, go to https://myaccount.google.com/activitycontrols.

+Make sure the following controls are enabled:
+- Web & App activity
+- Location History
+- Device Information
+- Voices & Audio Activity

+This will allow the assistant to perform its basic functions.

-***Step 1:*** From https://console.actions.google.com/ create a new Project.
+***Step 2:*** From https://console.actions.google.com/ create a new Project.
 For this project I used 'el2020ga'.

-***Step 2:*** A Google project can come inn many forms (games, apps, smart home,...) we will choose *'Device Resigstration'* to register our Raspberry Pi with Google.
+***Step 3:*** A Google project can come inn many forms (games, apps, smart home,...) we will choose *'Device Resigstration'* to register our Raspberry Pi with Google.

-Select *'register model'* on the next page.
+Select *'Register Model'* on the next page.

 The device type should be a *'Speaker'*.

 **Make sure you download the 'Oauth 2.0 credentials' to your Pi.
 You may download them to your PC but they must be moved to the Pi later.**

-For this project the only trait selected was the *'On/Off'* trait.
+For this project, select the *'On/Off'* trait.

-***Step 3:*** Next, go to https://console.developers.google.com/apis
+***Step 4:*** Next, go to https://console.developers.google.com/apis and select *'Enable Apps and Services'.*

+Search for and enable the Google Assistant API.

+***Step 5:*** Use the tab bar to go to the *'OAuth Consent Screen'* and designate your project as *'External'* on the next screen.

+On the next page, you only need to confirm the email being used with this project.
+Then click *'Save'.*

 ## Setup of the Pi ##
 ***Step 1:*** Before loading the assistant to the Pi, note down the 'card number' and 'device number' of both your mic and speaker.
 These will be found using:

-- $ arecord -l

-and

-- $ aplay -l
+'$ arecord -l' and '$ aplay -l'

 *note:* the aux port (3.5mm jack) will usually be labelled as 'Analog'.